USGS - NBC Bay Area | ExBulletin

 USGS – NBC Bay Area

-An initial earthquake of magnitude 2.5 struck Wednesday morning near Santa Rosa, according to the US Geological Survey.
+A preliminary magnitude 2.5 earthquake struck Concord and Walnut Creek Wednesday morning, according to the US Geological Survey.

-The US Geological Survey said the quake, which struck at 8:17 a.m., had its epicenter about 9 miles northeast of Santa Rosa.
+The US Geological Survey said the quake, which struck around 6:45 a.m., had its epicenter about three miles southwest of Concord.

 Are you ready for the next big event?